 Alex was born in Polyarny, Russia, above the Arctic Circle, and began his music studies at the age of five.
 He received his Bachelor’s degree from the Uman State College of Music in Ukraine.
 Later, he obtained his Master’s at the Gnesin Academy in Moscow.
 After receiving his Doctorate with Professor Naum Starkmann at the Maimonides State Academy, Alex worked as a Professor of Piano and an accompanist for cellists and singers.

-In 1998, Alex immigrated to the United States and made his American debut at the Union County Art Center in New Jersey.
-Since then, he has performed in various concert halls in Kansas, Delaware, Connecticut, and other states.
-His solo and chamber music performances include recitals at Weill Recital Hall at Carnegie Hall, The Greater Princeton Steinway Society, New York Library Concert Series, the United Nations Concert Hall, the Bechstein Piano Centre, and the National Opera Center in New York City, among others.
-Alex is a member of the Memling Ensemble, directed by Metropolitan Opera violist Vincent Lionti.
-He has appeared on Russian and Ukrainian Television.
+After immigrating to the United States Alex made his American debut at the Union County Art Center in New Jersey.
+Since then, he has been performing in various concert halls in New York, Kansas, Delaware, Connecticut, and other states.
+His solo and chamber music performances include recitals at Weill Recital Hall at Carnegie Hall, The Greater Princeton Steinway Society, New York Library Concert Series, the United Nations Concert Hall, and the National Opera Center in New York City, among others.
+He was a member of the Memling Ensemble, directed by Metropolitan Opera violist Vincent Lionti.
+Alex has appeared on Russian and Ukrainian TV.

-Alex serves as Music Director of the award winning TLB music studio in New York and as an accompanist at Temple Sinai in Stamford, CT.
+Alex works at SUNY New Paltz, Kaufman Music Center in New York City, and Temple Sinai in Stamford, CT.
 Alex lives in Riverdale, New York with his wife Yelena and their sons, Michael, David, and Anthony.